Pinto-PINTO/Pinto-PINTO/README.md

 ![Menuka Pinto Svg](assets/black-white-logo.gif)

-I'm Arturs and i'm full stack web / app developer with more then 10 years experience.
+I'm Menuka and I'm a full stack web / app developer with 3 years of experience.
 I have been working in various fields, starting from crypto currency, finances and ending with human resources.
 I have always been hard working and goal's focused with proven results.